Advertisement

 When will I get the payment?

-The disability cost of living payment will hit bank accounts between June 20 and July 4.
-A small proportion of payments will be made after this date, where claimants were still awaiting confirmation of their eligibility to disability benefits on 1 April.
+The disability cost of living payment hit bank accounts between 20 June and 4 July.
+A small proportion of payments were made after this date, where claimants were still awaiting confirmation of their eligibility to disability benefits on 1 April.

 Get the latest news and insight into how the magazine is made by signing up for the Inside Big Issue newsletter